MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-querycategory-property.md

 # QueryCategory Property

-This property can be used for displaying SmartLists in the UI.
-SmartLists are additional views of information linked to a master entity in [!INCLUDE[prodshort](../includes/prodshort.md)].
-SmartLists are displayed in the UI under any defined views.

-SmartLists are created based on queries.
-With this functionality, you can create your own lists through extensions.
-The created list can then be assigned to an entity by setting the `QueryCategory` property.
+This property is used to indicate a given query can be made available as views displayed on certain main entity lists.
+With this functionality, you can create your own queries through extensions and then have them assigned to a main list page by setting the QueryCategory property.
+This way you can direct users to related information based on a query even where the data is not coming from a single table.

-By being able to create a new list page based on a query, you can get the data you want on one list even if all the data isn’t in a single table in the database.

-On queries, the `QueryCategory` property specifies one or more query categories that the object supports.
-On pages, `QueryCategory` specifies the query category that the page supports.
+On queries, the QueryCategory property specifies one or more query categories that the object supports.
+On pages, QueryCategory specifies the query category that the page supports.

 ## Applies to